 Warhammer 40,000 uses this one, too, but in dramatically different circumstances.
 The Imperium of Man is a theocratic fascist state, whose official language is High Gothic, usually rendered as Latin in the books.
 Anytime an Imperial choir strikes up, whether it be members of the Ministerium trying to bolster the morale of the ImperialGuardsmen defending against an enemy onslaught, or the AdeptaSororitas singing their battle-hymn Ave Imperator, this trope is in effect.

 The song "All That's Known" from Spring Awakening has an interesting variation on this.
 The chanting is in Latin—but it's the start of The Aeneid, recited by students.
 As the singer is rebelling against this type of education, it's quite fitting.

 In Princess Waltz, a techno version of this causes Nerdgasms during Badass moments in the game, and it definitely gets the player geeked out of their mind for the upcoming PWNAGE!

 Features prominently throughout the score for Dragon Age: Origins, though Inon Zur manages to use it to create any number of different moods.
 Some of it is also in their constructed elvish language, too.

-Eternal Darkness does this with ominous whispering.
-Also comes up in incidental music during chapters set in the Forbidden City in Persia.
+Eternal Darkness does this with ominous whispering that comes up in incidental music during chapters set in the Forbidden City in Persia.